jellyfin/jellyfin-roku/README.md

 ## Getting Involved<a name="get_involved"></a>

 No matter what your interests or skill are, you can help to make this client better for everyone by simply using the client and letting us know if you find a problem with it.
-Either give us a shout on [matrix](https://matrix.to/#/+jellyfin:matrix.org) or create a github issue.
+Either give us a shout on [matrix](https://matrix.to/#/+jellyfin:matrix.org) or create a GitHub issue.

 Feature requests are always welcome too, but please have a read though the existing issues to see if someone has already raised one for something similar.